graphdeeplearning/website/content/publication/dwivedi-2020-benchmark/index.md

 # Publication name
 publication: "*arXiv preprint arXiv:2003.00982*"

 abstract: "Graph neural networks (GNNs) have become the standard toolkit for analyzing and learning from data on graphs.
-They have been successfully applied to a myriad of domains including chemistry, physics, social sciences, knowledge graphs, recommendation, and neuroscience.
-As the field grows, it becomes critical to identify the architectures and key mechanisms which generalize across graphs sizes, enabling us to tackle larger, more complex datasets and domains.
-Unfortunately, it has been increasingly difficult to gauge the effectiveness of new GNNs and compare models in the absence of a standardized benchmark with consistent experimental settings and large datasets.
-In this paper, we propose a reproducible GNN benchmarking framework, with the facility for researchers to add new datasets and models conveniently.
-We apply this benchmarking framework to novel medium-scale graph datasets from mathematical modeling, computer vision, chemistry and combinatorial problems to establish key operations when designing effective GNNs.
-Precisely, graph convolutions, anisotropic diffusion, residual connections and normalization layers are universal building blocks for developing robust and scalable GNNs."
+As the field grows, it becomes critical to identify key architectures and validate new ideas that generalize to larger, more complex datasets.
+Unfortunately, it has been increasingly difficult to gauge the effectiveness of new models in the absence of a standardized benchmark with consistent experimental settings.
+In this paper, we introduce a reproducible GNN benchmarking framework, with the facility for researchers to add new models conveniently for arbitrary datasets.
+We demonstrate the usefulness of our framework by presenting a principled investigation into the recent Weisfeiler-Lehman GNNs (WL-GNNs) compared to message passing-based graph convolutional networks (GCNs) for a variety of graph tasks, i.e. graph regression/classification and node/link prediction, with medium-scale datasets."

 # Summary.
 An optional shortened abstract.
 summary: ""